 First, set up your trigger, which is an event that starts your Zap.
 Select Gmail as your trigger app and New Email Matching Search as your trigger event.
 If you're starting from the Zap template, this will already be selected for you.
 Click Continue.

 Next you'll be asked to log in to your Gmail account.
 Log in to the account that will be getting the emails your team needs to respond to.

 For each app you connect, Zapier will ask for a general set of permissions which allows you to be flexible with your Zaps.
 The only actions Zapier takes on your app accounts are those a given Zap needs to accomplish what you've set up.

 Click Continue, and you'll be asked for a search string.

-This allows you to filter which emails will and will not show up in Hangouts Chat.
+This allows you to filter which emails will and will not show up in Google Chat.
 The search works just like the search bar in Gmail, meaning you can use search operators like

 subject: to search only the subject line or